-The School would appreciate it if parents coming to school for a short period of time would not park in front of the homes or block the driveways of residents on Manns Avenue.
+Parents coming to the school for a short period of time cannot park in front of the homes or block the driveways of residents on Manns Avenue.

 ADMISSIONS

 Admission Policy

 Saint Ursula School is a co-ed elementary school for grades Pre-K4 - 8.
 It does not discriminate on the basis of sex, race, color and/or national or ethnic origin in the administration of its educational policies, admission policies, scholarships and financial aid and other school administered programs.
 The school reserves the right to deny attendance to anyone whose behavior is contrary to the teaching and ideals of the school or whose behavior or attitude is disruptive to the functioning of the student body.